8 Types of Self-Care for Caregivers: Which Help Most?

 By Elizabeth Miller, Happy Healthy Caregiver

-Happy Healthy Caregiver, LLC is a lifestyle website, podcast, and consulting business that helps family caregivers integrate self-care and caregiving with their busy life.
-With the Happy Healthy Caregiver resources and community, caregivers no longer feel isolated and overwhelmed but instead armed with the tools and support they need to prioritize and optimize their health.
+Happy Healthy Caregiver, LLC is a lifestyle website, podcast, and consulting business that helps family caregivers integrate self-care and caregiving into their busy lives.
+With the Happy Healthy Caregiver resources and community, caregivers no longer feel isolated or overwhelmed; they are equipped with the tools and support they need to prioritize and optimize their health.
 Happy Healthy Caregiver was founded in 2015 by Elizabeth Miller.
 Elizabeth is a family caregiver advocate, speaker, author, and Certified Caregiving Consultant.
-For more information, visit happyhealthycaregiver.com and follow @happyhealthycaregiver on Instagram.

-This article is sponsored by Happy Healthy Caregiver.
+Happy Healthy Caregiver sponsors this article.
 For more information, see How We Make Money.